conradakunga/Blog/_posts/2025-05-30-designing-building-packaging-a-scalable-testable-net-open-source-component-part-23-refactoring-amazon-storage-engine-for-initialization.md

 }
 ```

-We can remove all those calls, so that they now look like this:
+We can **remove all those calls**, so that they now look like this:

 ```c#
 /// <inheritdoc />